 The project site is located in an area that contains multiple noise sources, I-40 and the railroad in particular, that affect sensitive noise receptors in the area.
 Implementation of the proposed project has the potential to contribute to cumulative noise levels, when combined with the noise generated by other unrelated projects in this area.
 Projects at the compressor station will likely generate noise during construction, operations and maintenance, and decommissioning activities that may be comparable to the proposed project in magnitude.
-Depending on the timing for the implementation of these projects and the final form the projects take, these projects may have a significant cumulative noise impact on sensitive receptors in this area, depending on the effectiveness of noise mitigation measures and whether the projects, could have a cumulative impact to sensitive noise receptors.
+Depending on the timing for the implementation of these projects and the final form the projects take, these projects may have a significant cumulative noise impact on sensitive receptors in this area, depending on the effectiveness of noise mitigation measures and whether the projects are implemented concurrently.
+It is possible that the proposed project, if operating concurrently with other projects, could have a cumulative impact to sensitive noise receptors.
 However, mitigation measures proposed for the proposed project, as well as any other future activities at the project area related to future PG&E projects, would be reduced to less than significant through the implementation of mitigation measures.

-6.4.10 TRANSPORTATION
+6.4.10 Transportation